 - Output midimap — midimap file in use.
 Please refer to MIDI output management for more information about the MIDI lightning feature;

 - Sync — How to sync with another device.
 Giada can act only as a master controller:

 - MIDI Clock — send MIDI clock events, aka MIDI beat clock or MIDI clock;

 - MTC — send MIDI timecode events.
 This is quite experimental: the rate is temporarily hardcoded to 25 frame/s (standard rate for PAL video).

 Define how Giada should handle loops, timing and channels.

-- Treat recorded channels as loops — By default a click on the "R" button (or the shift + [key] combination) stops immediately any recorded action.
-When this option is enabled any channel whose actions are suspended puts itself in ending mode, as the loop mode would do, and stops at the next first beat.
+- Treat recorded channels as loops — By default, clicking the button (or pressing the shift + (key) combination) on a channel that is reading actions stops it immediately.
+When this option is enabled, any playing channel whose actions are suspended will be set to ending mode first, as a channel in loop mode would do, and then it will stop at the next first beat.

 This tab contains miscellaneous options.

 - Debug messages — How Giada prints information on its internal state: